Visitors are safe and welcome at our museums. Please click here for details.

-History Colorado is seeking three recipients for its Center for Women’s History Fall Fellowship.
-We invite scholars, activists and artists who are engaged in the generation and collection of knowledge to help inform the understanding of women in Colorado’s history, specifically through the interdisciplinary lenses and methodologies of women’s studies, gender studies, and/or race and ethnic studies.
+History Colorado is seeking three recipients for its Center for Colorado Women’s History Fall Fellowship.
+We invite scholars, activists, artists, musicians and writers who are engaged in the expansion and expression of knowledge to help inform the understanding of women in Colorado’s history, specifically through the interdisciplinary lens and methodologies of women’s studies, gender studies, and/or race and ethnic studies.
 Fellows will have workspace at the Center for Colorado Women’s History at Byers-Evans House Museum and receive a stipend.

 About the Fellowship

 Scholars, activists, artists, musicians, and/or writers will focus on the generation of knowledge and/or the expression of history within the scope of the interdisciplinary fields of women’s studies, gender studies and ethnic studies.
-Participants will help to inform the narrative of women’s history at Byers-Evans House Museum and contribute to the greater understanding of the history of women in Colorado.
+Participants will help to inform the narrative of women’s history at the Center for Colorado Women’s History and contribute to the greater understanding of the history of women in Colorado.
 Successful candidates will be willing to engage in museum and community events such as exhibits, arts projects, programs, and collaborations with other History Colorado properties and sites.
 You can learn about previous fellows here.

-Participants will be on site 15 to 20 hours a week engaged in research, study, collaboration, writing or creation, which may include weekends.
+Participants will be spend 15 to 20 hours a week engaged in research, study, collaboration, writing or creation, which may include weekends

-Participants will be available to meet regularly with other participants and History Colorado staff and be present and engaged in selected scheduled public programs.
+Participants will be present and engaged in selected scheduled public programs

 Once fellows are selected, the timeline, project funds, and resources available will be discussed.